 Easy Ways to Use Video to Engage Members

-It’s tough to build trusted relationships with members when they are spread across a state, region, or country.
-Using video is a powerful way to drive engagement, educate, and demonstrate member value and ROI – from your office to theirs.
+It’s tough to build trusted relationships with chamber members when they are spread across a state, region, or country.
+Using video is a powerful way to drive engagement, educate, and demonstrate chamber value and member ROI – from your office to theirs.

 VIDEO TOPIC IDEAS

-- Welcome new members with a warm greeting from your organization’s president or executive officer.
+- Welcome new members with a warm greeting from your chamber’s president or executive officer.
 It will make a lasting first impression.

 - Create a powerful message about your organization for your website, social media channels, and email campaigns.

-- Highlight a member benefit and explain the potential value.
+- Highlight a chamber membership benefit and explain the potential value.

-- Introduce key staff (e.g. customer service) and how they will assist members.
+- Introduce key chamber of commerce staff (e.g. customer service) and how they will assist members.

 - Introduce new members by inviting them to submit a short video about their products/services.

-- Showcase a member with a testimonial about value they’ve gotten from your organization.
+- Showcase a member with a testimonial about the value they’ve gotten from your chamber of commerce.

-- Promote events and education to increase attendance and sponsorships.
+- Promote events and education to increase attendance and chamber sponsorships.

 - Communicate the serious things, like legislative issues and industry news.

-- Onboarding: Including a video in your onboarding email can double the click through rate.
+- Onboarding: Including a video in your member onboarding email can double the click through rate.